Join the R&D Regulatory Affairs Graduate Programme

-After successfully completing the programme, you will embark on your career at Novo Nordisk with a permanent position.
-While you could be based in Denmark, your broad network and international experience from the programme will enable global career opportunities.
+When you successfully complete the programme, you have been equipped with the necessary regulatory and project management skills for a successful career in Novo Nordisk – typically with a permanent position in Denmark.
+However, your broad network and international experience from the programme will also provide global career opportunities.

 Meet Programme Manager Jakob Wolter